tarantool/doc/doc/2.0/book/box/box_index.rst

                                           <app_server-object_reference>`.
         :param scalar/table      key: values to be matched against the index key

         :return: the tuple for the first key in the index.
-If optional ``key-value`` is supplied, returns the first key which is greater than or equal to ``key-value``.
+                 Starting with Tarantool version 2.0, index_object:min(``key`` value) will return nothing if ``key`` value is not equal to a value in the index.

         :rtype:  tuple

         **Possible errors:** index is not of type 'TREE'.